 Technology can be an excellent tool for sharing the Gospel.
 There are all sorts of ways to use technology to reach people with the good news.

 You can use social media to share your faith story or the testimonies of others.
-You can create gospel-centered content to share on your blog or website.
-You can even use technology to connect with people one-on-one and have gospel conversations.
+Or, you can create gospel-centered content to share on your blog or website.
+Maybe you can even use technology to connect with people one-on-one and have gospel conversations?

 Technology has an incredible ability to reach a huge amount of people of many different cultures all around the world.
 A word of caution though: While modern technology allows for even more personal, interactive discussions than older technologies, it will never be able to replace the rewarding experience of having a friend in the same room with you.
 We can have a deep, meaningful conversation with someone on the other side of the world, but that person will not be able to put a hand on your shoulder or share your meal with you.
 Technology can greatly enhance evangelism; however it cannot replace life on life discipleship.